peteroupc/CBOR/docs/PeterO.DataUtilities.md

         string str,
         int index);

- Gets the Unicode code point at the given index of the ///string.
+ Gets the Unicode code point at the given index of the string.

       The following example shows how to iterate a text string ///code point by code point.